robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

     2010-01-08  54.358093  52.597733  32.297466  21.945297  13.756095  36.677460

-The index should consist of dates or timestamps, and each column should represent the timeseries of prices for an asset.
+The index should consist of dates or timestamps, and each column should represent the time series of prices for an asset.
 A dataset of real-life stock prices has been included in the `tests folder <https://github.com/robertmartin8/PyPortfolioOpt/tree/master/tests>`_ of the GitHub repo.

 .. note::